hswolff/silly-intro-to-web-dev/README.md

    - Task: Can you help me change that to just `blue`?
    - Answer: Just change the value!

-3. Changing our section titles

-   - Now that we're already changing colors, I want to change the color the title of my page, the thing inside the <h1> tag.
+3. Pump up the volume

+   - Can we make our title bigger?
+Our <h1>?
+   - I want to really make sure no one can miss it.
+   - Task: Can you figure out what CSS to change to make our title bigger?
+   - Answer: change font-size

+4. Making a pretty layout

+   - CSS can also help us arrange stuff on our page nicely!
+   - Right now we have a very boring list of ingredients.
+   - Instead it'd be nicer if they were laid out next to each other.
+   - If you recall we already used a class name when we made our fireworks bigger.
+   - I've made a new class name called "prettyLayout"
+   - Task: Can you add it to our ingredients to make them look nicer?
+   - Answer: add class
+   - Discussion: Wow!
+Now they're laid out nicely next to each other.
+With just one small HTML change we made that look a whole lot nicer!

+5. Centering our cake

+   - Let's try another positioning exercise!
+   - I don't like that my cake is lopsided.
+   - I created a class named "center".
+   - Task: Can you make our cake centered?
+   - Answer: add class center to cake image.

+6. Getting interactive

+   - CSS can also make your page feel alive.
+   - You can use CSS to change things when people interact with the page.
+   - I've stubbed out one of those things, such that when you hover over the title on the page I want its color to change.
-   - We already have a selector in our css, can you help me change the color to green?
+   - Task: can you set the color to green so when I over it changes?
+   - Answer: add color: green.

+7. Fancy interactions

+   - CSS can also do animations!
+   - The simplest is called a transition where CSS will animate your page for you.
+   - I've added one of these to our title.
+   - Try hovering over the title and see what happens.
+Very cool, huh?
+   - Task: can you try to make something else transition?
-   - Answer: change the color value.
+   - Answer: change the transition value to use font-size instead.
-   - Discussion: We can duplicate selectors in two locations.
-So you could put that rule in both locations.

-4. Changing all the sections!
+8. Getting animated

+   - CSS can also do more fancy animations.
+   - I've created one for us to play with.
+I have it set to the class name "scared"
+   - I want our egg to be a "scared egg" so it shakes when someone hovers over it.
-   - How could we do this same thing to our other sections?
+   - Task: Can you add this class name to our egg?
-   - And only to our <h2> sections?
-   - Answer: make a new selector for h2
+   - Answer: add the class

-5. Enhance our fireworks!

-   - Remember how we made our fireworks bigger with fixing that typo?
-   - We used this thing called a class name.
-Which is like a custom element selector.
-   - In this case I want to make those fireworks even bigger.
+9. Jumping for joy

-   - How can we do that?
+   - Let's do that one more time.
+   - I have a class I created call "excited" that adds another hover animation.
+   - Task: Can you add that to our cake image?
-   - Answer: Increase the font-size number!
+   - Answer: add the class.
+It jumps for joy!

-6. Congrats on learning CSS!
+10. Congrats on learning CSS!

-   - Wrap up about what we did.
+- Wow!
+We just learned so much!
+- CSS is so powerful!
+It can help make your page prettier and make it feel alive!
+- It's so exciting what it can do!

-7. What's next?
+11. What's next?

 - If you can believe it there's even more HTML and CSS to learn.
 - We only scratched the surface.
 - Hopefully you're excited to learn even more!